CEBRA Governance Structure

 Veterinary Science and Epidemiology

-- Prof. Glenn Browning, Veterinary Science, University of Melbourne.
+- Professor Glenn Browning, Veterinary Science, University of Melbourne.

-- Prof. Michael Ward, Veterinary Science, University of Sydney.
+- Professor Michael Ward, Veterinary Science, University of Sydney.

 Biosecurity Risk Analysis, Plant Science